Jither/Jint.DebugAdapter/README.md

 - ✔ Launch (run script in current tab of client)
 - ❌ Attach to running script
 - ❌ Attach to debuggee process and launch script
-- ❌ Debug scripts accessible to client and debuggee via file system path (debugger client loads source from disk)
+- ✔ Debug scripts accessible to client and debuggee via file system path (debugger client loads source from disk)
-- ❌ Debug scripts only accessible to debuggee (debuggee provides source to debugger client)
+- ❌ Debug scripts only accessible to debuggee (debuggee provides source to debugger client; client may request script to launch via debuggee-defined URL scheme)
 - ❌ Dynamic loading of scripts (imported modules)

 ### Breakpoints